un-def/dl-plus/README.md

 ## Description

-`dl-plus` is an extension and a drop-in replacement of `youtube-dl`.
+`dl-plus` is an extension and a drop-in replacement of `youtube-dl` (or any compatible fork, e.g., `yt-dlp`).
 The main goal of the project is to add an easy-to-use extractor plugin system to `youtube-dl` while maintaining full backward compatibility.

 `dl-plus` is not a fork of `youtube-dl` and does not contain code from `youtube-dl`, it is a pure dynamic wrapper (thanks to Python dynamic nature) hacking some `youtube-dl` internals.